 - All Second Year German courses were under review at the time this syllabus was being prepared.
-Details of courses and options available in 2001/2002 will be outlined in the German Departmental Handbook which can be obtained from the German Department Office (D321) from the end of August 2001. - Courses GER 2001 and GER 2051 are compulsory for all students. - Students have to choose a total of three options in the academic year, on aspects of the literature, linguistics, history and economy of the German speaking countries.
+Details of courses and options available in 2002/2003 will be outlined in the German Departmental Handbook which can be obtained from the German Department Office (D321) from the end of August 2002. - Courses GER 2001 and GER 2051 are compulsory for all students. - Students have to choose a total of three options in the academic year, on aspects of the literature, linguistics, history and economy of the German speaking countries.
 Either two options may be taken in the first semester and one in the second semester or vice versa.
 It is not possible to choose three options in one semester. - All Second Year BA (International) students and Erasmus candidates will be required to participate in the course Deutschland und Österreich heute (GER 2063).

-FINAL YEAR (GER 3000)
+Final Year (GER 3000)

 The final year of the BA degree programme aims at teaching the German language and culture on a level that implements the expressed goal of the German Department (a) to train competent speakers of German who can express themselves fluently both in spoken and written German; (b) to develop students' analytical, historical and cultural competence by exposing them to literary and cultural themes, styles and discourses which enhance their understanding of the cultures of the German speaking countries.
-In order to achieve these goals the syllabus contains a core element which is obligatory for all students and optional courses which can be chosen by students.

-Please note: As in all other years, the Department operates a language barrier: if a student fails two of the language elements s/he does not pass the year.
+Please note: As in all other years, the Department operates a progression rule.
+For further details, please consult the departmental handbook.